 Under the Tree Preservation Code, native plants such as Lilli pilli, gum trees and Banksias cannot be removed without Council approval.
 Council will not allow the removal of native trees unless they pose a significant risk to people or infrastructure (such as falling limbs).

-- For more information about Council approval to remove trees, contact Council on 4474 1000.
+- For more information about Council approval to remove trees, contact 4474 1000.

 Council and WIRES volunteers offer educational programs for school children and parents on flying–foxes and other bats that live and visit Eurobodalla Shire.
 Students and parents learn about the role that bats have in the environment, health concerns, threats to their long-term survival and where they live.

-- Teachers who would like arrange a session, please phone our Natural Resource Officer flying-foxes, Natalie Foster, on 4474 7329.
+- Teachers who would like to arrange a session, please phone Council's Natural Resource Management Officer (Flying-Foxes) on 4474 7329.

 - You can also read about other environmental school education programs that are available.

 You can learn about grey-headed flying-foxes in Eurobodalla by watching this short film.

 Grey-headed flying-foxes, also called fruit bats, have always had camps in Eurobodalla Shire.
 Population numbers vary with seasonal migration.
 Regardless of where their day-time camp is, any flying-foxes in the region are likely to forage around residential areas at night wherever there are food sources.